Hyomoto/TorchBox/docs/language/keywords.md

 * Imported items appear as if they were defined directly in your script.

 ?> **Note:**
-`from` is best used when you need only a few symbols from a large API.
+`from` is best used when you need only a few symbols from a large library.

 ---